osele-jp/Home-Server-Infrastructure-with-Remote-Secure-Access/README.md

 - Configure **automated ZFS replication** to a secondary backup server
 - Experiment with **routing protocols** (BGP and OSPF) in a virtual lab environment
 - Expand automation scripts for regular system health checks using Python
-- Deploy additional self-hosted services through Kubernetes and Docker
+- Deploy additional self-hosted services through Docker

 ---